LuchnikovI/lsqmbdp/README.md

 For a GPU based version (one needs to have Nvidia Container Toolkit, Nvidia drives and at least one Nvidia GPU):

-`docker run --gpus all lsqmbdp.cuda:0.0.1 -bench`
+`docker run --gpus all lsqmbdp.cuda:0.0.1 --bench`